szumadame/Web-Scraper/README.md

 ## Use

 In order to use this program, the following files must be added to the project.
-Additionaly the paths included in the project have to be customized.
+Additionaly the paths included in the project have to be customized - atributes patheName and outputFilePathName have to be changed.
 * selenium-devtools-v99-4.1.3  which may be downloaded here: https://repo1.maven.org/maven2/org/seleniumhq/selenium/selenium-devtools-v99/4.1.3/selenium-devtools-v99-4.1.3.jar
 * selenium-server-4.1.3
 * geckodriver